ryoppippi/example-backend-hono/README.md

 ### POST `/authorize`

-It receives the frontend's request then, calls the Layercode authorization API using your secret API key, and finally returns the `client_session_key` (and optionally a `session_id`) to the frontend.
+It receives the frontend's request then, calls the Layercode authorization API using your secret API key, and finally returns the `client_session_key` (and optionally a `conversation_id`) to the frontend.
 This key is required for the frontend to establish a secure WebSocket connection to Layercode.

 ## License